Skip to content

 Two-Factor Authentication (MFA)

-The MFA card lets you enable or disable TOTP-based two-factor authentication.
+The MFA tab lets you enable or disable TOTP-based two-factor authentication.

 Current Status

-A badge in the card header shows whether MFA is currently Enabled or Disabled.
+A badge shows whether MFA is currently Enabled or Disabled.
 The status is fetched from the server on page load.

 Enabling MFA